 GradSAC is constantly developing the peer mentor program, which is affectionately called ADME, for Assorted Development, Mentorship and Exploration Series.
-This program meets for an hour weekly to discuss a variety of topics related to the graduate student experience, to hold workshops to benefit students, to hosting guest speakers.
+This program meets for an hour weekly to discuss a variety of topics related to the graduate student experience, to hold workshops to benefit students, and to host guest speakers.
 The peer development series is open to students of any level within the GGNB.
-The program is entering its fourth year and includes components such as writing retreats, talks and mentorship from past GGNB students regarding how they came to their current career, an informal journal club that discusses current trends in the media, and a book club that will work through a professional development book together.
+The program was introduced in 2017 and includes components such as writing retreats, talks and mentorship from past GGNB students regarding how they came to their current career, University guest speakers on imposter syndrome and GradPathways resources, and preliminary exam practices.